I do not have an archaeological background. Does this matter?

 Will doing a Masters improve my employment prospects?

 As a graduate of one of York's courses, your employment prospects will be good, as we are well known and respected in both the academic and professional archaeological/heritage sectors.
 During the last 5 years, two thirds of our graduates gained jobs for which the Masters was relevant, and about a quarter began PhDs.
 Similarly, over the last eight years, about three quarters of the MA graduates gained appropriate employment or secured studentships for higher degrees.
-For further information on careers see the CBA's factsheet.

 We frequently receive and circulate advertisements for relevant jobs and PhD studentships, and your course director is often a good source of information on where to look for jobs.